‘Wanted’ Putin may visit Turkey for nuclear plant unveiling says Erdogan

 "Maybe there is a possibility that Mr Putin will come on April 27, or we may connect to the inauguration ceremony online and we will take the first step in Akkuyu," Erdogan said on private broadcaster ATV.

 The Kremlin on March 27 denied Turkish reports that Putin was planning to visit Turkey.
-Two days earlier it said Putin and Erdogan discussed during a phone call the successful implementation of joint strategic projects in the energy sector, including the Akkuyu construction.
+Two days earlier it said Putin and Erdogan had discussed during a phone call the successful implementation of joint strategic projects in the energy sector, including the Akkuyu construction.

 Akkuyu is, however, a long way from completion.
 The inauguration will only involve the loading of the first nuclear fuel into the first power unit of the plant and the official granting of nuclear facility status.
-The finalised 4,800-megawatt plant is designed to run on four nuclear reactors.
+The finalised 4,800-MW plant is designed to run on four nuclear reactors.